-Since people purchase dozens of smart home products, launching the apps of every single device is boring and tiring.
-This issue can be solved quite easily but we need to purchase a product called a ‘smart hub’.
+For people who purchase dozens of smart home products, launching the apps of every single device is tedious and tiring.
+This issue can be solved by purchasing a product called a ‘smart hub’.

-Smart hubs are useful devices that allow us to connect other smart devices and control it all with a single application.
-Besides the controlling perk, smart hubs allow the owner to create interesting scenes that better suits your lifestyle.
+Smart hubs are useful devices that allow us to connect other smart devices and control them all with a single application.
+Besides the controlling perk, smart hubs enable us to create handy setups that better suit our lifestyle.

 Table of Contets

 - 1 Wink 2 vs SmartThings: Pros & Cons and Verdict

 - 1.1 1.
 Installation